woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/firstconnect.rst

 #.
 As a super user, open :file:`/etc/postgresql/9.3/main/pg_hba.conf` (Ubuntu) or :file:`/var/lib/pgsql/9.3/data/pg_hba.conf` (Red Hat) in a text editor.

 #.
-Scroll down to the line that desribes local connections.
+Scroll down to the line that describes local network.
 It may look like this:

    .. code-block:: console

-      local   all             postgres                                peer

-   .. note:: Many of the lines here look similar, so be sure you are editing the correct line (it will say ``postgres``).
+      # IPv4 local connections:
+      host    all             all             127.0.0.1/32            ident
+      # IPv6 local connections:
+      host    all             all             ::1/128                 ident

 #.
-Change the ``peer`` method to ``md5``.
+Change the ``ident`` method to ``trust``.

    .. note:: For more information on the various options, please see the `PostgreSQL documentation on pg_hba.conf <http://www.postgresql.org/docs/devel/static/auth-pg-hba-conf.html>`_.

+   .. warning:: Using ``trust`` allows the all local users to connect to the database without a password.
+This is convenience, but insecure.
+If you want a little more security, replace ``trust`` with ``md5``, and use the password you set in the previous section to connect.

 #.
 Save and close the file.